-Continuous disclosure and shareholder communication The Company has written policies on information disclosure that focus on continuous disclosure of any information concerning the Group that a reasonable person would expect to have a material effect on the price of the Company's securities.
+Continuous disclosure and shareholder communication

+The Company has written policies on information disclosure that focus on continuous disclosure of any information concerning the Group that a reasonable person would expect to have a material effect on the price of the Company's securities.
 These policies also include the arrangements the Company has in place to promote communication with shareholders and encourage effective participation at general meetings.
-The Shareholder Communication Policy and Continuous Disclosure Policy are available on the Company's website.
+The Shareholder Communication Policy and Continuous Disclosure Policy having regard to the ASX Code of Best Practice for Reporting by Life Science Companies, are available on the Company's website.

 The Company Secretary has been nominated as the person responsible for communications with the ASX.
-This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co ordinating information disclosure to the ASX, analysts, brokers, shareholders, the media and the public.
+This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and coordinating information disclosure to the ASX, analysts, brokers, shareholders, the media and the public.